LADY IN THE PEW

 His face looked wrong there.
 Too pale, as if the glass had leached some color from his skin.
 The lines carved around his mouth seemed deeper, his eyes set farther back.
 He leaned closer, half expecting to see the glass fog with his breath, some proof he was still alive.
 It didn’t.
 Not right away.
 He pulled back quick, unsettled by his own reflection, the stranger in his skin.

-Then came the sound.
-Soft, almost polite, from somewhere in the house—a shuffle, a scrape, the sigh of weight dragging across old wood.
+Then came a sound, soft, almost polite, from somewhere in the house—a shuffle, a scrape, the sigh of weight dragging across old wood.
 He froze, head cocked, listening hard.
 Nothing.
 But his heart was already hammering, and in the corner of his vision something moved.
 A smudge darker than the shadows, there and gone in a blink.

 He swallowed.
 The taste in his mouth was coppery, metallic.
 The shape—whatever it was, or wasn’t—slid away before he could focus on it, but it left him thinking of her.
-The old woman, eyes pale as frostbitten glass, voice like dry leaves: Some shadows cling close.
+The old woman, eyes pale as frostbitten glass, voice like dry leaves.

 He rubbed his arms as if cold had passed through him, and the house felt smaller now, tighter, as if it wanted him gone.